amityleo/Learning-GCP/README.md

 # 🚀 Google Cloud Vertex AI: Comprehensive Learning Guide

-Welcome to the beginner-friendly guide for navigating the Google Cloud Vertex AI ecosystem. [cite_start]This repository helps new users understand which product to use for their specific artificial intelligence and machine learning needs[cite: 30, 31, 35, 38].
+Welcome to the beginner-friendly guide for navigating the Google Cloud Vertex AI ecosystem.
+This repository helps new users understand which product to use for their specific artificial intelligence and machine learning needs.
+Often people confused which product to use and what is the difference between the products within the vertex AI and different use cases.
+Hence I am preparing this guide to understand the difference between the product and simple word describtions.

 ---